togami2864/astro-parser-ast-viewer/README.md

 - [@astrojs/parser](https://github.com/snowpackjs/astro/tree/main/packages/astro-parser)

-This parser could be deprecated because the astro team is working on develping new compiler written by Go.
+This parser could be **deprecated** because the astro team is working on developing new compiler written by Go.